Skip to main content

 Use Pythagorean, ratio, double angle and complementary identities to simplify expressions and prove equalities

 A focused answer to the HSC Maths Advanced dot point on trigonometric identities.
-The Pythagorean identity, ratio identities, complementary angle identities, and the double angle formulas, with proof strategy and worked examples.
+The Pythagorean identity with its unit-circle origin, ratio identities, complementary angle identities, and the double angle formulas, with a stage-by-stage proof method and worked examples.

 Have a quick question?
 Jump to the Q&A page